 - A short description under 160 characters.

-- A factual product description under 300 words.
+- A factual listing description under 300 words.

 Optional but encouraged

-- Product logos and 3 screenshots, PNG, WEBP or JPG preferred.
+- Logos and up to 3 listing images, PNG, WEBP, or JPG preferred.

-- Product video file, ideally MP4, 200MB max and 4 minutes or less.
+- An optional product video file, ideally MP4, 200MB max and 4 minutes or less.
+Upload it in the Images & Video tab when editing your listing.
 See demo video guidelines below.

 - Public pricing page or sample packages.

-- Documentation links, security overview, API docs, support center.
+- For software listings: documentation links, security overview, API docs, or support center links where relevant.

-- Submit a direct link to the product being listed, not a general company homepage.
+- Submit a direct link to the software or service being listed, not a general company homepage unless that page clearly describes the offering.

 - Do not use demo request forms, contact forms, lead capture pages, or generic marketing pages as the primary listing URL.

-- The destination page should clearly match the product name and description shown in your VetSoftwareHub listing.
+- The destination page should clearly match the listing name and description shown on VetSoftwareHub.

 Production site only